A sampling of comments on Odyssey Rhapsody 4

 Here, unlike elsewhere, the cognitive act of recognizing Odysseus, as marked by the verb anagignōskein ‘recognize’, does not require the explicit use of the word sēma ‘sign’. [[GN 2017.04.06 via GMP 203.]]

 Helen refers to her elopement with Paris=Alexandros as an atē ‘aberration’ caused by Aphrodite. [[GN 2017.04.06 via PH 242.]]

 Helen possesses the art of ‘making a likeness’ of the voices of others.
-She can make her voice the same as the voice of any wife of any Homeric hero: we see here a Muse-like feat of verbal art.
-See the comment on O.19.203. [[GN 2017.04.06 via MoM 2§26.]]
+By ‘likening’ her voice to the voices of any wife of any Homeric hero, she is actually making her voice the same as theirs.
+We see here a Muse-like feat of verbal art.
+On this point, I have more to say in the comment on O.19.203. [[GN 2017.04.06 via MoM 2§26.]]

 tagging: tales about the island of Lesbos

 In Odyssey 3, Nestor was telling young Telemachus tales about the adventures experienced by the Achaeans after their capture of Troy.
 Some of the tales involved the brothers Agamemnon and Menelaos.
 In the context of those tales, there was a mention of the island of Lesbos at O.03.169.
 And now in Odyssey 4, we get to know more about the adventures of Agamemnon and Menelaos after Troy, but here it is Menelaos himself who is telling tales about these adventures, and, in his tale, there is a detail about Lesbos that contradicts the tale told by Nestor in Odyssey 3.